demisto/content/Packs/Ncurion/README.md

 2. It can be installed on software-based general-purpose hardware, ensuring fast scalability when needed.
 3. It consists of a high-performance detection engine that supports user-defined signatures including PCRE.
 4. It uses the latest network virtualization technology to collect packets with high performance even in virtualized environments.
-5. It provides Json-style detection logs and easily works with SIEMs such as SPRINK and ELASTIC.
+5. It provides Json-style detection logs and easily works with SIEMs such as SPRUNK and ELASTIC.